 One of the concerning things about the bankruptcy process used to be that it would be publicly advertised in the local newspaper.

 However since a change in the rules in April 2009 the Official Receiver is no longer required to publicise bankruptcy.
-As a result it is no longer advertised and there is far less chance that anyone will find out.
+As a result it is rarely advertised and there is far less chance that anyone will find out.

-If you declare yourself bankrupt in Northern Ireland you should note that your details will still be advertised in the Friday edition of the Belfast Telegraph.
+If you declare yourself bankrupt in Northern Ireland your details will still be advertised in the Friday edition of the Belfast Telegraph.

 Once you go bankrupt you may be required to make payments towards your debts if you can afford to do so.
 The amount you will have to pay is based on your Disposable Income.